telerik/kendo-vue/docs/getting-started/typescript-composition-api.md

 Components like the Grid need some data that they can display, so, in this step, you will add a file with sample data:

 1. Create a new `src/appdata/products.ts` file.
-Copy the content of [this GitHub file](https://github.com/telerik/kendo-vue/tree/master/getting-started-typescript-composition-api/src/appdata/categories.ts) and paste it into the `products.ts` file.
+Copy the content of [this GitHub file](https://github.com/telerik/kendo-vue/tree/master/getting-started-typescript-composition-api/src/appdata/products.ts) and paste it into the `products.ts` file.

-1. Create a new `src/appdata/categories.ts` file.
-Copy the content of [this GitHub file](https://github.com/telerik/kendo-vue/tree/master/getting-started-typescript-composition-api/src/appdata/categories.ts) and paste it into the `categories.ts` file.

 ## Install the Data Grid Component